-High Risk Assets as % of Shareholders' Equity
+High risk assets as % of Shareholders' Equity16

-Interpreting the Metric - High Risk Assets
+Interpreting the Metric - High Risk Assets:

-High risk assets broadly comprise all investments other than investment grade bonds and includes below-investment-grade and unrated bonds/loans, common and preferred stock equities, "alternative investments", such as private equity and hedge fund holdings, real estate assets, and other investments that are not classified on the balance sheet.
+High-risk assets broadly comprise all investments other than investment-grade bonds and mortgage loans and include below-investment-grade and unrated bonds/loans, common and preferred stock equities, alternative investments, such as private equity and hedge fund holdings, real estate assets, and other investments that are not classified on the balance sheet.

-Companies with higher scores for this sub-factor generally have lower exposure to high risk assets.
-However, companies that have a stable, long duration, low-risk liability structure (see Factor 3) with little embedded optionality (which provides an offset to the increased liquidity risk and volatility of high risk assets, although scoring poorly on this metric), are likely to be able to tolerate a higher proportion of these assets in their investment portfolios.
-Solid capital positions and a stable earnings profile, as well as a strong track record and proven expertise in managing more risky asset classes, are important credit strengths.
+Companies with higher scores for this sub-factor generally have lower exposure to high-risk assets.
+However, companies that have strong and stable operational performance are typically able to tolerate a higher proportion of these assets in their investment portfolios.
+Solid capital positions and a stable earnings profile, as well as a strong track record and proven expertise in managing more risky asset classes, are also credit strengths.